Tech-at-DU/ACS-3230-Web-Security/Lessons/EthicalHacking.md

 - Stuxnet
 - WhatsApp Spyware Installation

 The instructor will assign each group a hack.
-Use this time to **prepare a short, three minute lesson** to teach back to the class about your assigned topics.
+Use this time to **prepare a short, three minute lesson WITH SLIDES** to teach back to the class about your assigned topics.
+When you're done, your group can turn in the slides [here](https://www.gradescope.com/courses/460101/assignments/2379029).

 ### [**20m**] Present the Hack